ebotean/mern_access_control/README.md

 - **FAILURE**: If the system is unable to validate the access.

 ## Behaviors
-These are specific behaviors expected
+These are specific behaviors expected from the application:
 - The application should receive an access roughly every 7 seconds.
 - Upon receiving an access, it should be immediately reflected in the UI.
-- Users must be registered in the system, and their access must be logged for up to 3 days.
+- Users must be registered in the system, and their access must be logged for up to 3 days from the present date.
+Older logs must be deleted from the DB.

 ### Constraints
 - Users may only enter if they are out of the building; may only exit if they are inside the building.